shoepaladin/kiwi-cup/clocktimer/README.md

 A minimalist, tactile, and highly customizable Android timer and stopwatch.
 Unlike standard digital clocks, **VisualTimer** uses a physical-inspired clock face that allows users to "set" time by dragging their finger across the dial, providing an intuitive sense of remaining time.

+Primarily made with Claude, with assistance from Gemini and ChatGPT!

 ## ✨ Features

 * **Tactile Gesture Control:** Drag your finger around the clock face to intuitively set the timer duration.